una-auxme/paf/carla_traffic_rules.md

 ## Introduction

-CARLA (Car Learning to Act) is an open-source simulator designed for testing and developing self-driving car systems.
-It incorporates essential traffic rules to create a flexible environment.
-Users can modify traffic regulations and create custom maps, helping them test driving behaviors and interactions without strictly following the traffic laws of any specific country.
+CARLA (Car Learning to Act) is an open-source simulator for testing and developing self-driving car systems.
+It includes essential traffic rules, creating a flexible environment to test driving behaviors and interactions without strictly adhering to the traffic laws of any specific country.

 ## Key Traffic Principles and Complex Interactions